Code-Institute-Submissions/AdventureCall/README.md

 # Testing

-### On all Listed Devices the following tests were performed:
+All testing delcared in this section is manuak testing.
 Initial testing was completed on a Macbook Pro running Chrome Browser and Samsung S10 phone.

 ### User Stories tests